An explanation of the UKADS

 Airspace modernisation in other parts of the UK

-The DfT and CAA may expand the scope of the UKADS in the future, as explained in the consultation.
+The DfT and CAA may expand the scope of the UKADS in the future, as explained in autumn 2024 consultation.
 For example, this could be another cluster of the airspace change masterplan.
 In the meantime, in the interests of fairness, we are reforming how airspace change is paid for, through a new Airspace Design Support Fund.
 Instead of wholly funding an airspace change proposal themselves, some airport sponsors progressing airspace change proposals that are not in scope of the UKADS may be eligible to claim certain costs back from the fund.

 Recovering UKADS costs